vincent-ngo31/instagram-music-bot/README.md

 * Bypass users who are currently "Live" on Instagram

 ### Notes
 * This bot mimics the user, so after you run the script, an automated browser window will pop up and execute all commands.
-You can let it run in the background, and once it's finished, expect a brand new playlist in your Spotify!
+Keep the browser visible, and once it's finished it'll close automatically.
+Then, expect a brand new playlist in your Spotify!